ADN Nursing Online Information Session

 - If you have not already done so read and sign the Additional Admission/Placement Requirements Affidavit.

-- Pass Certified Background Check and Drug Screening –cost to you is $91.00
+- Pass Certified Background Check and Drug Screening –cost will vary.

 - Complete Health Physical and submit proof of required immunizations.
 (Physical may cost $200+ so plan ahead financially.)

 - Show proof of current Health Care Providers CPR certification.
 HGTC offers this certification course through the Workforce Development Department.

 - Complete and pass the General Hospital Orientation.

 - Submit $500 deposit to reserve your seat.

 - Acceptance into the Nursing program is limited and competitive.
 There is no guarantee of acceptance.
 Your grades or TEAS score are very important.
 Even though the minimum GPA requirement is 2.75 you should strive for a much higher GPA to be competitive.

 - AHS 126 is not a required course but will give extra points on your application.
 It is highly recommended that you take this course before applying for the Nursing program.
 Must have an A or B in the course to receive points.

 - Other expenses for which you are responsible may include, but are not limited to: $500 deposit to reserve your seat, purchasing scrubs and shoes, gas and transportation to clinical sites, Licensing Exam fees of $200 -$300, purchasing a background check every semester.

 - Classes and clinicals associated with this program are during the day.
 Once accepted you will attend 5 semesters, year round, including summer.
 Please plan ahead financially as you may not receive financial aid for the summer.